 Our dentist takes the time to get to know each patient and the goals that the patient has for his or her smile.
 This process often involves correcting a problem with how a particular tooth, or teeth, appear.
 Thanks to modern dental techniques, we can help patients to accomplish these goals in a painless method that produces dramatic results.
 Gone are the days where people have to live with a smile that they do not like or are embarrassed to show off.
 Even people with crooked, damaged, or stained teeth can experience the stunning transformations available.

 We work with adults of all ages and commonly hear that older patients feel like it is too late to improve their smile.
 It is never too late to receive cosmetic dental care.
 Adults of all ages are delighted to find that there are many ways to restore their damaged teeth and replace missing ones.
 While, in years past, there may have been very few options available for replacing missing teeth, cosmetic dentistry has opened the door to solutions that are permanent, durable, and natural looking.
-To find out what procedures will work best for you, call us today and schedule a consultation.
+To find out what procedures will work best for you, call us today and schedule an appointment.

 According to the American Association of Cosmetic Dentistry, the top cosmetic dental treatments are:

 - Teeth Whitening— Teeth whitening is the most common cosmetic dental procedure for lightening (bleaching) teeth.

 - Dental Bonding— Dental bonding is an option for fixing a broken tooth, chipped tooth or cracked teeth.

 - Dental Implants— Dental implants are considered by some to be more attractive than dentures for replacing missing teeth.